-There was no stock-based compensation expense related to performance-based incentive awards recognized during the three months ended September 30, 2016 or 2015.
-During the nine months ended September 30, 2016, the Company recognized \$29,000 of stock-based compensation expense related to performance-based incentive awards included in research and development expenses in connection with the vesting of stock options exercisable for an aggregate of 13,333 shares of common stock as a result of the acceptance of the new drug application for Apadaz for priority review in February 2016.
-During the nine months ended September 30, 2015, the Company recognized \$0.7 million of stock-based compensation expense related to performance-based incentive awards included in general and administrative expenses and \$0.1 million of stock-based compensation expense related to performance-based incentive awards included in research and development expenses.
-These awards were in connection with the grant of fully vested stock options exercisable for an aggregate of 134,665 shares of common stock during the first quarter of 2015 and upon completion of the IPO during the second quarter of 2015.
+There was no stock-based compensation expense related to performance-based awards recognized during the three months ended March 31, 2017.
+During the three months ended March 31, 2016, the Company recognized \$29,000 of stock-based compensation expense related to performance-based awards included in research and development expenses in connection with the vesting of stock options exercisable for an aggregate of 13,333 shares of common stock as a result of the acceptance of the new drug application for Apadaz for priority review in February 2016.